-Jane Wharton Sex workers are facing increasing levels of violence (Picture: Getty) ‘Draconian laws’ and increasing poverty have exposed sex workers to soaring rates of rape and assault, according to a leading pressure group.
+Jane Wharton ‘Draconian laws’ and increasing poverty have exposed sex workers to soaring rates of rape and assault, according to a leading pressure group.
 The English Collective of Prostitutes says two thirds had experienced violence within the last month alone.
-It has also highlighted that […]
+It has also highlighted that poverty sparked by benefit cuts have led to a surge […]

 Sex workers face a lot of violence.
 Sex workers in London are 12 times more likely to be murdered than other women.
 It is much safer to work indoors with others but this is illegal.